 This is a common type that you should use whenever you want to repeat questions or show multiple fields on the same screen.

 This is a read-only field type that lets you display text and/or an image in the Form.

 The simplest question type that allows capture of any text value.
 You can specify a desired format to force entry of values like email and web addresses, as well as phone numbers.

 For capture of number values.
 You can restrict to either integer or decimal values as well as the range of values permitted.

 Allows capture of date and/or time values.

 Allows you to specify a list of choices for the user to answer from.
 You can specify whether a Choices question permits only one answer or multiple answers.
-Choices questions can also use Data Sources for their options – Data Sources are a powerful feature that allows you to maintain answer lists centrally and share these lists between multiple Forms.
+Choices questions can also use Data Sources for their options; Data Sources are a powerful feature that allow you to maintain answer lists centrally, sharing these lists between multiple Forms.

 Allows the app user to capture a geographic location using their device GPS or by picking a point on a map.

 For capture of photos, video and audio using the app user’s device.
 Any media captured is uploaded as part of the Form entry.
 Please note that although the app may be able to manage hundreds of photos or perhaps a few videos, you must test your combination of your form design, your specific device type, and the connection bandwidth.
 You can break the application and field users may be stuck if you have not thoroughly tested your app using these rich controls.